1999AZZAR/Firebase-and-SQLite-Integration-for-Document-Management/README.md

 # Firebase CRUD Operations in Python

-This repository contains a Python script to perform CRUD (Create, Read, Update, Delete) operations on a Firebase Firestore database using the `firebase-admin` SDK.
+This repository contains Python scripts to perform CRUD (Create, Read, Update, Delete) operations on a Firebase Firestore database using the `firebase-admin` SDK, as well as to convert Excel files to SQLite databases and upload SQLite data to Firebase.

 ## Prerequisites